 Patterns can be created by repeating shapes, lines, colours, or textures.
 They can be organic, like the spirals of a seashell, or man-made, like the lines of a picket fence.
 You can use patterns to lead the viewer’s eye through the photo or create a sense of balance and harmony.

-Repetitive patterns such as lines or shapes can create a sense of movement, while organic photographic patterns can add a sense of texture and depth.
-In addition, contrasts can be used to create visual interest, while similar patterns can develop a feeling of harmony.
+Repetitive patterns, such as lines or shapes, can create a sense of movement, while organic photographic patterns can add a sense of texture and depth.
+In addition, contrasts can create visual interest, while similar patterns can create a feeling of harmony.

-By understanding how to use patterns in your photography, you can add an extra layer of interest to your images.
+Understanding how to use patterns in your photography can add an extra layer of interest to your images.

 How to find patterns in the real world